Dallas-based Hayman Capital Management, the $1.1bn asset manager whose

 The move comes as QIFs experienced high asset growth in recent years.
-In a report from last year, HFMWeek revealed that total assets of QIFs in 2010 grew by 35% to €153bn according to figures released from the Central Bank of Ireland.
+In a report from last year, HFMWeek revealed that total assets of QIFs in 2010 grew by 35% to €153bn according to

 Additional details were not available.
 A Hayman spokesperson declined to comment.